specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/synchronizing-test-case-hierarchies.md

 The matched level name may contain multiple hierarchy path nodes separated by `/`.
 This can be used for special cases, for example a tag `@frontEndSmoke` could be mapped to the hierarchy node path `FrontEnd/Smoke`.
 {% endhint %}

+{% hint style="info" %}
+The `_` character in the matched wildcards are automatically transformed to space by default.
+So for example the tag `@category:FrontEnd_Category` using the condition `@category:*` would define a node name `FrontEnd Category`.
+This behavior can be disabled by setting the `disableUnderscoreTransformation` hierarchy setting to `false`.
+{% endhint %}

 ### Handling non-matching levels

 Ideally the value for each level can be detected based on the source path and the tags.
 In some cases some cases the scenarios are classified to a "default" category.
 For example the team may decide that if the scenario has no `@component:xxx` tag, it should belong to the "General" component.
 They might also decide to just include these Test Cases to the parent hierarchy node.